Good nutrition and learning go hand in hand.

 Balance is essential for any Wellness Policy.
 Key areas include: Nutrition, Education, Physical activity, Other school-based activities that are designed to promote student wellness.

 Online payments are a simple, safe and secure way to make payments to your students account 24 hours a day at your convenience.
 Please note, it may take up to one hour for the balance to be updated on their account.
-You can make online payments through your Harmony Family Access account which you can logon to here.
-Once logged in, scroll down to the “On-line Payment” section and click “Make a Payment” and choose the “Lunch” category.
-If you do not not have a Harmony Family Access account, please contact the main office of the school your student attends.
+Beginning with the 2022-2023 school year, online payments can be made through the Titan Family Portal account which you can access here.
+If you do not already have a Titan account, you will have to create one and add your students.

 Checks or Cash